zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

 1. Create a [DNSSEC Query] with query type DS and query name *Child Zone* ("DS Query").

-2. Retrieve all name server IP addresses for the parent of *Child Zone* using method [Get-Parent-NS-IP] ("Parent NS IP").
+2. Retrieve all name server names and IP addresses for the parent zone of *Child Zone* using method [Get-Parent-NS-Names-and-IPs] ("Parent Name and IP").

 3. Create the following empty sets: